flatpak/flatpak-docs/docs/basic-concepts.rst

 By necessity, some resources inside the sandbox need to be exported outside to be used by the host system.
-These are known as 'exports' and include resources such as the application's ``.desktop`` file and its icon.
+These are known as 'exports' and include resources such as the application's desktop file and its icon.

 Portals